 You want to control the speed at which you are picking.
 This is important for many reasons, but mostly to (a) stay within your key signature, (b) avoid tiring your hand out, (c) keep the song rhythm steady, and (d) to avoid note spillage.

-Note spillage is simply playing one too many notes, causing them to spill into the next notes value.
+Note spillage is simply playing one too many notes, causing them to spill into the value of the next note.
 While this won’t necessarily change the entire value of a riff, it will throw the riff slightly out of whack.

 The only way to truly develop your tremolo picking technique is to practice.
 Keep your arm relaxed, and while you are playing, be aware of your form.
 Many guitarists unknowingly tense up when picking quickly.
 This can not only lead to injury, but it can also lead to strains.
 Both will keep you from your guitar for an extended period of time.